 Shearer played 63 times for England, scoring 30 goals.
 He captained the side on 34 occasions.

-Now working as a pundit on BBC television’s Match of the Day, Shearer had a brief spell as Newcastle United manager in 2008/9, when he took charge for the last eight games but was unable to save the club from relegation.
+He had a brief spell as Newcastle manager in 2008/09, when he took charge for the last eight games but was unable to save the club from relegation.

 WAYNE ROONEY: Everton (2002-04), Manchester United (2004-2017), Everton (2017-2018)